markjamesm/zoltan/README.md

 # Zoltan

-Zoltan is a polyphonic browser-based synthesizer written in Typescript using React.
+Zoltan is a polyphonic browser-based synthesizer written in TypeScript using React.
 The project is currently in the early alpha stages, so expect breaking changes to be frequent.

 ## Live Demo